Cloud Infrastructure Penetration Testing

 Most cloud breaches start with access, not exploits

 Cloud security failures are usually permission problems, not software vulnerabilities.
+We test the paths attackers actually take — identity, trust boundaries, and service misconfigurations.

 Identity is the perimeter